Salma Masud Chowdhury

-Salma Masud Chowdhury (born 13 December 1957) is a Bangladeshi justice of the High Court Division.
+Salma Masud Chowdhury (born 13 December 1957) is a Bangladeshi judge of the High Court Division.

 Early life and education

 She was born on 13 December 1957.
 Her mother is Aminun Nesa Khatun.
 Her father, Chowdhury A.T.M.
-Masud, was a justice of the High Court Division and president of the National Heart Foundation.
+Masud, was a justice of the High Court Division, Chief Election Commissioner of Bangladesh (from 17 February 1985 to 17 February 1990) and president of the National Heart Foundation.
 She has a bachelor of law and a master of law.

 Career

 On 22 August 1981, Chowdhury became a lawyer in the district courts system.
 She became a lawyer of the High Court Division on 21 September 1983.
 She became a lawyer of the Appellate Division of Bangladesh Supreme Court on 14 May 1996.

 Chowdhury was elevated as additional judge of the High Court Division on 29 July 2002.
 In January 2003, Chowdhury and Justices Hamidul Haq ordered the government to not harass and search the properties of Saber Hossain Chowdhury, an Awami League politician, in connection with three cases filed over the Mymensingh cinema bombings.
 Chowdhury and Justices Hamidul Haq declared the detention of Shahriar Kabir illegal.
 She was appointed permanent judge on 29 July 2004.

 In July 2008, Chowdhury was one of eight judges who opposed the reinstatement of 10 judges who were denied a permanent position in the High Court Division by the last Bangladesh Nationalist Party government despite a recommendation of the chief justice.
 The 10 judges secured a High Court verdict in their favor ordering the government to reinstate them with seniority.

 In July 2012, Chowdhury and Justice Md Mozibur Rahman Miah extended the bail of Tarique Rahman, a Bangladesh Nationalist Party politician, in an extortion case filed by Amin Ahmed, owner of Amin Mohammad Foundation, on 8 March 2007.
 On 1 November 2012, Chowdhury and Justice Ashish Ranjan Das summoned the officer in charge of Kachua Police Station, Md Monjur, for failing to prevent the extrajudicial punishment, canning of a woman under sharia law, in his area by a village arbitration committee.
 Chowdhury and Justice Ashish Ranjan Das also summoned the officer in charge of Ujirpur Police Station, Liton Pandey, for failure to prevent an attack on a school headmaster.